-This family almost never used the “von” in their names.
+This family almost never used the “von” in their names; a few do today but that was not the historical practice.
+None of our commoner (peasant) ancestors stretching back to the 1500s would have been entitled to a “von.”
 General F. A. Riedesel of Revolutionary War fame is often referred to as “von Riedesel” in American historical literature but that is simply wrong too, per the German records.

 By the mid-1800s, anyone could call themselves “von Riedesel” or “von Fledermaus” but that did not mean they were recognized as such by the hereditary nobility.
 And as noted in many places, we American Riedesels have no blood relationship to this family anyway.